agronholm/anyio/docs/cancellation.rst

     run(main)

 The shielded block will be exempt from cancellation except when the shielded block itself is being cancelled.
-Shieldin a cancel scope is often best combined with :func:`~anyio.move_on_after` or :func:`~anyio.fail_after`, both of which also accept ``shield=True``.
+Shielding a cancel scope is often best combined with :func:`~anyio.move_on_after` or :func:`~anyio.fail_after`, both of which also accept ``shield=True``.

 Finalization